thespation/lista-compras-android/README_EN.md

 - **📂 View and restore backups** — list, restore, or delete individual backups
 - **🗑 Delete all data** — with confirmation modal

+### 🔄 Updates
+- **"Check for updates"** button in the About screen — queries GitHub and shows the changelog when a new version is available
+- Direct APK download with one tap, no need to visit the website
+- Manual check only — no background data usage

 ---

 ## 🗂️ Project Structure